mrowe/mikerowecode.com/_posts/2005-03-04-walkah-image-patch.md

+---
+layout: post
-A patch to walkah's image module
+title: A patch to walkah's image module
+---

 I just sent James the following patch to his new revamped <a href="http://drupal.org/">drupal</a> <a